ChalmersGU-data-structure-courses/dsabook/src/markdown/10-set-map-ADTs/02-maps.md

                 return new Set()

 Note that we don't have to `put` the updated set back into the database (in the `add` method).
-This is because complex data structures are *mutable*, as explained in @sec:mutable-and-immutable-data.
+This is because complex data structures are *mutable*, as explained in @sec:programming-preliminaries.

 :::